The surprising lack of plans from 2020 candidates on child care affordability

 Back then, I predicted that she’d effectively thrown down the gauntlet for her fellow 2020 hopefuls.
 Even if they didn’t accept her precise vision, the existence of such a proposal might pressure other candidates into offering their own specific, aggressive proposals to combat the federal government’s lackluster investment in child care.
 There was good reason to suspect that would be so: Women, to whom the responsibilities of child care often chiefly fall, had done heroes’ work on behalf of Democratic candidates during the 2018 midterms, by running, donating, and organizing at a scale not seen in recent history.

 But that hasn’t really happened.
 Of the 12 candidates who will be on the debate stage on Tuesday night, only Warren has articulated a precise vision.
-Others, such as Julián Castro and Bernie Sanders, have voiced support for a universal care but have yet to offer details about what their own plans would entail.
+Others, such as Julián Castro and Bernie Sanders, have voiced support for universal care but have yet to offer details about what their own plans would entail.
 Meanwhile, Cory Booker, Kamala Harris, and Amy Klobuchar have said they’d support implementing Sen. Patty Murray’s (D-Wash.) bill—which mirrors much of Warren’s plan, but phases out the cap for higher-income families.

 That lack of detail hasn’t necessarily hurt candidates, nor has it seemed to help: New York Sen. Kirsten Gillibrand had staked her 2020 run on the issues facing working women, affordable child care chief among them.
 But she struggled to gain traction and was one of the first Democratic hopefuls to exit the race.